thaddeus002/yannkins/README.md

 # yannkins

 A simple continuous integration program for Linux server.
-It need cron to launch basics tasks and create a nice html page to show results.
-An additionnal web server is needed if you want a network access.
+It can launch basics tasks and create a nice html page to show results.

 ## What is Yannkins ?

 Yannkins is a project which aim is to provide easy continuous integration service for Linux.
 It can manager several projects, presenting a separate page for each project.
 The resume page for a project will show results (build success or failure, tests success or failure, ...) and a table of last revisions or commits.

-I plan to make it work with cron and a web server, for example Apache httpd.
+The project analysis can be launch manually or with cron.
+A web server is mandatory if you want a remote acces.
+Local visualisation only need a browser.

 Projects will be configured in text files located in directory `${YANNKINS_DIR}/projects/`.
-One cron task will perform projects analysis : svn checkout/update or git clone/pull, compilation, units tests, ... defined in projects' configuration files.
+One cron task will perform projects analysis : svn checkout/update or git clone/pull, building, units tests, ... defined in projects' configuration files.
 After the analysis are executed, an other program will generate HTML reports with the logs of the analysis.

 ![screenshot](assets/yannkins_screenshot.png)